whitequark/blog/source/_posts/2014-04-15-a-guide-to-extension-points-in-ocaml.markdown

     For example, one could implement a syntax extension what would accept a _let_ binding of form `let%lwt (x, y) = f in x + y` and translate them to `Lwt.bind f (fun (x, y) -> x + y)`.

+  * To make it possible to insert fragments of code written in entirely unrelated syntax into OCaml code, the OCaml syntax is enriched with _quoted strings_.

+    Quoted strings are simply strings delimited with `{<delim>|` and `|<delim>}`, where `<delim>` is a (possibly empty) sequence of lowercase letters.
+They behave just like regular OCaml strings, except that syntactic extensions may extract the delimiter.

 [pa_lwt]: http://ocsigen.org/lwt/api/Pa_lwt